rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 #### Build objects
 * **buildDetails** – if running in a build, the build details of the build that the task is running in.
 If running in a release it is the build that triggered the release.

+#### Pull request objects for backwards compatibility
+* **prDetails** – populated with the build artifacts trigger info, if available, else the first PR associated with a commits, if available.
+* **pullRequests** - IS NOT AVAILABLE ON USING THE LEGACY TEMPLATE MODEL - USE HANDLEBARS TO USE THIS FEATURE

 **Note:** To dump all possible values use the form `${JSON.stringify(propertyToDump)}`

 **Note:** This task differed from the older [PowerShell based Release Notes task](https://github.com/rfennell/vNextBuild/wiki/GenerateReleaseNotes--Tasks) that used the format `$(properties)`, this task uses the format `${properties}` due to the move from PowerShell to Node within the task